raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 If you are satisfied with your program, have tested it using Astro Pi Replay, have read the Mission Space Lab Rulebook, and have completed the checklist above, your project is ready for submission.

-Ask your team mentor to submit your zip file to the Astro Pi team on behalf of your team.
+Ask your team mentor to submit your zip file on behalf of your team.

 More information on submitting your program is available in the [Mission Space Lab Mentor Guide.](https://astro-pi.org/mission-space-lab/mentor-guide-4)